Online Save-the-Date Etiquette (Plus Shop Our Favorites)

 In some cases, bundling your entire set of wedding stationery (save-the-dates, invitations, thank-you cards and so on) together can be a money saver.
 But if you've got your eye on different vendors for different items and bundling may not be an option, digital save-the-dates can cost a fraction compared with paper ones.

 4. Your Recipient Preferences

 Older family members will—more than likely—be partial to a hard-copy save-the-date.
-It's also a possibility that the email will go right to spam, be looked over entirely or accidently deleted.
+It's also a possibility that virtual save-the-dates will go right to spam, be looked over entirely or accidently deleted.
 Some electronic card companies provide you with a status report of who has and has not opened your email, which is helpful, but if the email is opened and then deleted (out of sight, out of mind), that could spell out bad news on the RSVP.
 If you're choosing the email route, ask your family and wedding party to spread the word so guests can keep an eye on their inbox.

 Floral Online Save-the-Date